-Bal Harbour’s beachwalk is a public walking, running and cycling path that features three annual exhibitions organized by the city’s art program Unscripted in collaboration top cultural institutions from around the country.
-Designed in a walkable circle, 25 images and texts present cutting edge contemporary art and creativity inviting visitors to engage, enjoy and interact in new ways within this social space.
+Bal Harbour’s Beach Path features two ways for guests and residents to enjoy walking, running and cycling underneath the shade of natural landscaping while looking out towards the pristine beach and inviting Atlantic Ocean.
+From 2016 thru 2020, outdoor art exhibitions organized by the Village’s Unscripted art program in collaboration with top cultural institutions from around the country, were featured along the path.
+Designed in a walkable circle, 50 images and texts presented cutting edge contemporary art and creativity inviting visitors to engage, enjoy and interact in new ways within this social space.

 June 1 – October 31, 2017